Skip to main content

 To update peer settings by following the steps below.

-1. Navigate to the Secure Networks → Internet Gateway Networks page of an organization on Zenconsole.
+1. Navigate to the Zero-Trust Networks → Internet Gateway Networks page of an organization on Zenconsole.

 2. Select the relevant network from which you want to update peer settings.